r23712/Front-end-Developer-Interview-Questions/README.md

 ## CSS-Specific Questions:

 * Describe what a "reset" CSS file does and how it's useful.
+	* *A CSS reset is used to create a baseline set of styles that will display the same across browsers.*

 * Describe Floats and how they work.
+	* *Elements can be floated left or right, elements after the float will then wrap around it (unless the clear property is applied to the element).*

 * What are the various clearing techniques and which is appropriate for what context?
+	* *You could float a series of elements to achieve a gallery, then use clear both to force line breaks.
+You could make a flexible 2 or 3-column layout, then clear both on the footer.
+You would use clearfix technique to force a container’s height to adjust to fit floated elements.*

 * Explain CSS sprites, and how you would implement them on a page or site.
+	* *First, create a spritesheet that contains all the commonly used graphic elements on your website.
+Then to use the sprites, use the spritesheet as a background image on a `<div>` set to the size of the sprite, then use `background-position` to display the appropriate sprite.
+A newer technique would be to use icon fonts, which have the added advantage of being vector-based and therefore look nicer on higher resolution (retina) screens.*

 * What are your favourite image replacement techniques and which do you use when?
+	* *Webfonts have replaced many of the use cases for image replacement.
+However, it still is necessary from time to time, especially for something like a company logo.
+Once again, I go with the HTML5 Boilerplate method.*

 * CSS property hacks, conditionally included .css files, or... something else?
+	* *I use HTML5 Boilerplate’s technique of conditional classes on `<html>`*
 * How do you serve your pages for feature-constrained browsers?
 	* What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?